 - Dental implants

 These services can enhance your smile by correcting smile flaws such as stains, chips, fractures, gaps, misshapen teeth, and crooked teeth.
 Several cosmetic treatments also serve as dental restorations that can strengthen your smile and increase your oral health.
-When you visit Kenmore Dental for cosmetic care, Dr. Michael J. Conway will help you create a customized treatment plan that combines any services you need to achieve your smile goals.
+When you visit Kenmore Dental for cosmetic care, Dr. Priya Sridhar will help you create a customized treatment plan that combines any services you need to achieve your smile goals.

 What are porcelain veneers and how can they improve my smile?